molily/molily.de/_posts/2017-11-25-robust-javascript.md

 3. The `view` function is called automatically with the updated state.
 It generates a new HTML element tree.
 4. Using a technique called Virtual DOM diffing, the actual DOM is updated.

-This concept is radically simple and radically different from classical MVC.
+This concept is radically simple and radically different from classical UI patterns.
 It was later dubbed <dfn>uni-directional data flow</dfn> to contrast it with bi-directional model-view binding.

 In additional to synchronous model updates, messages can have asynchronous effects.
 The `update` function can return commands that trigger new messages eventually, like sending HTTP requests.
 The application may declare subscriptions for listening to input streams like WebSockets.